National Legal Hotline

 have our lawyers CALL YOU

-Executors Duties and Obligations (Vic)
+Executors Duties and Obligations in Victoria (Vic)

 An executor is the person appointed in a Will to manage the estate of the Testator and to carry out their wishes in accordance with the will.
 In the event that the testator (person making the will) appointed more than one executor, and all appointed executors are willing and able to act, those executors will act jointly in the execution of their executors duties.